 Once glaucoma is diagnosed, on-going management and treatment are required for life.
 The aim of the treatment is to reduce the pressure inside the eyes so that there is less stress on the optic fibre nerves.
 This should slow down and inhibit any further nerve damage, and also prevent further vision loss.
 However, if treatment is stopped the glaucoma is likely to progress and cause further damage.

 Medicinally, eye drops are usually the first-line treatment for glaucoma.
 There are various kinds of eye drops that can be used and an eye specialist can recommend the one that best suits you.

 Costs will vary depending on the required treatment plan.
-Call us to organise a consultation with our eye specialist and we can discuss costs and treatments.
+Costs would be discussed at the consultation with your eye specialist.

 An accommodation package is available for our laser eye surgery customers living outside the Wellington region.
 Contact us online or by phone for more information.